-A driver knee airbag is under or within the instrument panel.
-A passenger knee airbag is within or under the glove box door.
-During a crash, the restraints control module may activate the driver and passenger knee airbags based on crash severity and occupant conditions.
-Under certain crash and occupant conditions, the driver and passenger knee airbag may deploy but the driver front airbag may not activate.
-As with front and side airbags, it is important to be properly seated and restrained to reduce the risk of death or serious injury.
+Driver and passenger knee airbags are under or within the instrument panel.
+During a crash, the restraints control module may activate the driver and passenger knee airbags (individually or both) based on crash severity and respective occupant conditions.
+Under certain crash and occupant conditions, the driver and passenger knee airbags may deploy (individually or both) but the corresponding front airbag may not activate.
+It is important to be properly seated and restrained to reduce the risk of death or serious injury.